IDMNYU/Ideation_PrototypingFall24LadyK/schedule.md

             <li> Show Your Work </li>
         </ul>
     <li>Do:</li>
-    <li> <a href = "Midterm"> Identify the topic you wish to you persue for your Midterm Affinity Project. </a> Begin <a href = "affinity_Weekly.md" >researching it by finding 2 sources and identifying which (3) prompts you are going to use from The Pocket Universal Methods of Design.
+    <li> <a href = "Midterm.md"> Identify the topic you wish to you persue for your Midterm Affinity Project. </a> Begin <a href = "affinity_Weekly.md" >researching it by finding 2 sources and identifying which (3) prompts you are going to use from The Pocket Universal Methods of Design.
 Post both with a reflection on your process site under "Affinity Project". </a> Have you idenifited any problems you've encountered which you'd like to persue for the prototype?
 Talk about it and post under "Prototype".
 Show pictures and sketches.</li>
     <li> Tell me about the <a href = "designProblem.md">design problem </a> you wish to work on for the physical prototype. <a href = "designProblem_weekly.md">Show pictures and sketches.
 Tell me about the issue. </a></li>
     <li> Constant Input/Constant Ouput</a>.
 Start with the beginner <a href = " Constant_IO_wk4.md">brief</a></li>
         <li> Post your thoughts after watching Everything is a Remix.
 Has this changed your thinking?
 How so or why not?
 Reflect.
 Post under "reflections"</li>